feldroy/django-crash-starter/README.md

 Constraints
 -----------

+- Very small scope.
+New feature pull requests will generally be rejected.
 - Only maintained 3rd party libraries are used.
 - Environment variables for configuration